lexaux/alexche.cyou/content/page/the_index.md

 * Hiring and keeping talent in Eastern Europe
 * Acting as an interim CTO or tech advisor for a startup

 Get in touch for a friendly chat.
-I see consulting as a nice to have side gig yielding a stream of atypical and rather complex problems, and I'm spending just a bit of time in it.
+I view consulting as a nice to have side gig yielding a stream of atypical and rather complex problems, and I'm spending just a bit of time in it.